Council

 Ram Moorthy FRCS

 Mr Ram Moorthy was educated at Dulwich College and qualified from United Medical and Dental Schools of Guy’s and St. Thomas’ Hospitals, London.
 Following house jobs, he undertook basic surgical training at Poole Hospital and Charing Cross Hospital.
 He started higher surgical training in ENT in West Midland before transferring to complete his training in South East Thames, including posts at Great Ormond St Hospital and Guy’s Hospital.
-He undertook a National Interface fellowship in Head & Neck Surgical Oncology at Queen Elizabeth Hospital, Birmingham.
-He was appointed a Consultant ENT/Head & Neck Surgeon at Wexham Park Hospital, now part of Frimley Health NHS Foundation Trust, in 2011.
-He has a special interest benign head and neck surgery including thyroid and parathyroid surgery.
+He undertook a National Interface fellowship in Head and Neck Surgical Oncology at Queen Elizabeth Hospital, Birmingham.
+He was appointed a consultant ENT/head and neck surgeon at Wexham Park Hospital, now part of Frimley Health NHS Foundation Trust, in 2011.
+He has a special interest in benign head and neck surgery including thyroid and parathyroid surgery.
 He led the team that undertook the UK’s first scarless (transoral endoscopic vestibular approach) thyroid and parathyroid procedures in 2022/23.
 He has developed an innovative service integrating community and secondary care.
 He has an interest in medical education and is a current member of SAC in ENT and ENT content expert for Brunel Medical School.
 Previous roles include ENT Training Programme Director for Thames Valley, Associate Foundation School Director, Oxford Foundation School and Foundation Training Programme Director, Wexham Park Hospital.
-He holds several representative roles including the BMA UK Consultants Committee, where he is a member of the contract negotiating team and surgical specialties lead.
-He is a member of ENTUK Council and Executive Committee member for British Association of Endocrine and Thyroid Surgeons.
+He holds several representative roles including the BMA UK consultants committee, where he is a member of the contract negotiating team and surgical specialties lead.
+He is a member of ENT UK council and executive committee member for British Association of Endocrine and Thyroid Surgeons.

 Professor Peter Sagar FRCS

-Professor Pete Sagar qualified from Leeds Medical School with Honours, after initially gaining a First Class Honours degree in Pathology.
+Professor Pete Sagar qualified from Leeds Medical School with Honours, after initially gaining a First-Class Honours degree in Pathology.
 He trained in Leeds completing an MD in IBD surgery, for which he won the Patey Prize at the Surgical Research Society, Liverpool and the Mayo Clinic where he was Chief Resident before joining the staff at St James’s University Hospital, Leeds where he has enthusiastically developed laparoscopic surgery as well as a tertiary practice in advanced/recurrent colorectal cancer.
 He has previously been Hon.
-Secretary of ACPGBI, Director of Emergency Surgery ASGBI, Regional Director for Royal College of Surgeons of England and on the Specialist Advisory Committee for General Surgery.
-He was President of the ACPGBI and the Specialist Society (ASGBI) Council Member at the Royal College of Surgeons.
-He is a Consultant Surgeon at Leeds Teaching Hospitals and Professor of Colorectal Surgery at The University of Leeds and has published over 200 papers and 30 book chapters.
-He was elected to Council in 2023.
+Secretary of ACPGBI, Director of Emergency Surgery ASGBI, Regional Director for The Royal College of Surgeons of England and on the specialist advisory committee for general surgery.
+He was President of the ACPGBI and the Specialist Society (ASGBI) council member at The Royal College of Surgeons.
+He is a consultant surgeon at Leeds Teaching Hospitals and Professor of Colorectal Surgery at The University of Leeds and has published over 200 papers and 30 book chapters.
+He was elected to College Council in 2023.

 Professor Robert Sayers FRCS (Vascular Society representative)

 Shailinder is a Consultant Paediatric Surgeon based at University Hospital, Queen’s Medical Centre, in Nottingham since 2001.
 He holds the following qualifications: MBBS, MS, DNB, MCh (Paediatric Surgery), FRCS (I), FRCS (Eng.)
 FRCS (Paediatric Surgery), DM (Nottingham), MBA (Warwick).
-He is a Fellow of the American College of Surgeons (FACS) and a Fellow of the American Academy of Pediatrics (FAAP).
-He has worked in Paediatric Surgery at Consultant Level in India, UK, Kuwait, Australia and the USA.
+He is a fellow of the American College of Surgeons (FACS) and a fellow of the American Academy of Paediatrics (FAAP).
+He has worked in paediatric surgery at consultant level in India, UK, Kuwait, Australia and the USA.
 He has served as Service Lead for Children's Surgery and Critical Care (Surgeon in Chief) and Service Lead for Children's Surgery and Gastroenterology (Surgeon in Chief) at Nottingham University Hospital.
-He has been a program director for Paediatric Surgery for Nottinghamshire.
+He has been a Program Director for Paediatric Surgery for Nottinghamshire.
 He worked as the Chief of Paediatric Surgery at the West Virginia University Hospital USA, and Consultant Paediatric Surgeon and Paediatric Urologist at Children’s National Medical Centre Washington DC (USA).
-He is local Representative of Royal College of Surgeons of England for the East Midlands and represents the College in the interviews to recruit new paediatric surgical consultants in England.
+He is local representative of The Royal College of Surgeons of England for the East Midlands and represents the College in the interviews to recruit new paediatric surgical consultants in England.
 He represents Paediatric Surgery at the UK Parliamentary Ombudsman.
 The Ombudsman deals with clinical negligence complaints all over the country.
 He is representative of British Association of Paediatric Surgeons at The Royal College of Surgeons in England Council.
-He is member of SAC for Paediatric Surgery.
-His main interests are Trauma, Neonatal Surgery and Gastrointestinal Surgery in children.
-He is a member of the Court of Examiners for MRCS for the College and he regularly taught on the Course for War Surgeons of UK.
-He is an examiner for the Intercollegiate Board in Paediatric Surgery, representing all four Royal Colleges in the UK (England, Ireland, Glasgow and Edinburgh).
-He is also an instructor for the Advanced Trauma Life Support Course.
+He is member of SAC for paediatric surgery.
+His main interests are trauma, neonatal surgery and gastrointestinal surgery in children.
+He is a member of the Court of Examiners for MRCS for the College and he regularly taught on the course for war surgeons of UK.
+He is an examiner for the intercollegiate board in paediatric surgery, representing all four Royal Colleges in the UK (England, Ireland, Glasgow and Edinburgh).
+He is also an instructor for the Advanced Trauma Life Support course.
 He has 41 publications in peer-reviewed journals.
 He is a reviewer for the Journal of Paediatric Surgery, Archives of Diseases of Childhood, The Journal of Paediatric and Child Health, and Journal of Urology.
 He has written six book chapters and 18 patient information sheets on surgical procedures.

 Professor Naeem Soomro FRCS (BAUS representative)